ethanhchoi/ethanhchoi/README.md

 ### About Me
 <div>
   I am Ethan Choi and I am currently a sophmore at the University of Maryland.
 I am a recent transfer coming from the University at Buffalo.
-Two animals and different slogans.
-Go Terps!
-Go Bulls!
 </div>

 ### Languages